 Judges, barristers and solicitors need far greater training and awareness of restorative processes and the whole system needs to become more focused on the need to repair the harm to victims and their communities and to give offenders a greater opportunity for rehabilitation.

 There is presently no formal educational qualification in restorative justice processes in Ireland and the general level of awareness of what these entail is quite low in both the legal profession and in public debate more generally.

 There is also a need to broaden the scope of restorative interventions available.
-Too often it is years after the initial offence by the time an offender has been found guilty, and that is much to late to lessen the trauma experienced by the victim in many instances.
+Too often it is years after the initial offence by the time an offender has been found guilty, and that is much to late to lessen the trauma experienced by the victim in most instances.
 By that stage many victims just want to move on and want no further involvement.
 An intervention prior to prosecution might be far more beneficial to many victims in that situation.

 No system is perfect, and restorative justice processes are not necessarily applicable to all crimes, offenders and victims.
 But we have experienced very few failures, and more often than not these relate to the incapacity of the offender to engage with almost any process.

 General elections, such as the one now underway in Ireland are often influenced by debates on Law and Order, and Sinn Fein's proposal to abolish the (non-jury) Special Criminal Court has become an issue in the current campaign.
-No one has ever (to my knowledge) campaigned to broaden the scope and application of restorative justice processes which is a pity because they have been shown to promote offender rehabilitation, reduce recidivism, reduce victim trauma and reduce the costs of the justice system generally in many different jurisdictions world-wide.
+No one has ever (to my knowledge) campaigned to broaden the scope and application of restorative justice processes.
+This is a pity because they have been shown to promote offender rehabilitation, reduce recidivism, reduce victim trauma and reduce the costs of the justice system generally in many different jurisdictions world-wide.